Two shiny, new Galaxy phones are now available from Samsung. But which one is the right choice for you?

 You’ll also find the same software features in the Galaxy S9 as in the S9+.
 Both phones feature the Bixby personal assistant, including the improvements to the Bixby Vision image-recognition.
 The two phone models also support the Intelligent Scan feature that combines iris scanning with facial recognition to let you log in to your phone.

 Even storage is the same.
 Both the Galaxy S9 and S9+ come with 64GB of onboard storage in their base configuration, with a microSD slot that boosts capacity to 400GB.
 Samsung has just started selling 128GB and 256GB versions of both phones.
-If you want the 128GB version, add $50 to the base price of $720 for the S9 and $840 for the S9+; the 256GB version costs an extra $100.
+If you want the 128GB version, add $50 to the base price of $720 for the S9 and $840 for the S9+; the 256GB version of either phone now costs an extra $120.
+(The price on the 256GB model went up by $20 after pre-orders ended.)

 The most obvious difference between the two phones is size.
 At 5.8 x 2.7 x 0.33 inches, the S9 is a shorter and narrower, which makes sense because it has a smaller, 5.8-inch screen.
 The Galaxy S9+ has a larger, 6.2-inch panel and a larger body, at 6.2 x 2.9 x 0.33 inches, to accommodate that screen.